Exercise - Estimate costs with the Azure pricing calculator

 - Application Gateway in the Networking category

 Virtual Machines.
-This project is an ASP.NET application, so we'll need to use a Windows OS VM.
+This project is an ASP.NET application, so we'll need to use a Windows operating system VM.
 This application doesn't require a massive amount of computing power, so select the D2 v3 instance size.
 We'll need two virtual machines, and they will run all the time (730 hours/month).
-We're going to use standard SSD storage for these VMs and will require just one disk per VM of size E10, for a total of two disks.
+We're going to use Standard SSD storage for these VMs and will require just one disk per VM of size E10, for a total of two disks.
+Keep the storage transactions set to the default of 100.

 Application Gateway.
 For Application Gateway, we're going to use the Web Application Firewall tier, so we have some protection for our environment.
-And we're going to go with just two instances and medium size, as our load isn't going to be high.
+And we're going to go with just 2 instances and Medium size, as our load isn't going to be high.
 We expect to process 1 TB of data per month.
-We don't expect to process any data in Europe (Zone 1).
+We don't expect to process any data in the North America, Europe (Zone 1).

 If you have resources that are not location-sensitive, you can save a lot of money by locating them in less expensive regions.
 Checking the pricing calculator can help you determine the most cost-effective place to put these services.